wallix/awless/README.md

 - Powerful CRUD CLI one-liner (integrated in the awless templating engine) with: `awless create instance ...`, `awless create vpc ...`, `awless attach policy ...`
 - Easy reporting of all the CLI template executions: `awless log`
 - Revert of executed templates and resources creation: `awless revert`
+- A local history and versioning of the changes that occurred in your cloud: `awless history`
 - Aliasing of resources through their natural name so you don't have to always use cryptic ids that are impossible to remember
 - Inspectors are small CLI utilities to run analysis on your cloud resources graphs: `awless inspect`
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`
-- (in progress) A local history and versioning of the changes that occurred in your cloud: `awless history`

 # Design concepts